 Dental bridges and dentures are alternatives to dental implants but they tend to have shorter lifespans and need to be replaced and repaired more frequently than dental implants.
 When comparing your options make sure to offset the cost with lifespan so you can make a fair comparison.

-For a more personalised answer to “how long do dental implants last”, it’s time to make an appointment.
-Please contact us: (02) 8203 8760.
+For a more personalised answer to “how long do dental implants last”, it’s time to book a consultation at your local dental clinic Please contact us: (02) 8203 8760.